- June 12

 On-campus overnight accommodations are available for the night before and the night of an Orientation session for transfer students and their family members.
-A double room (two single beds) is $55.
+A double room (two single beds) is $55 (subject to change).
 You must register for overnight accommodations through our Orientation registration webpage prior to arriving for orientation.

 The transfer program has many sessions designed specifically to answer any questions you may have as Binghamton University’s newest community members.
 We hope you’ll meet other students, share experiences, take care of University business (including registering for classes), learn more about your new home away from home – and, most of all, relax and have fun!